mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *Actions) UnSetActionRefIds()
 ```

-UnsetActionRefIds ensures that no value is present for ActionRefIds, not even an explicit nil.
+UnSetActionRefIds ensures that no value is present for ActionRefIds, not even an explicit nil.

 <a name="AlertsApi"></a>
 ## type [AlertsApi](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/api_alerts.go#L12>)